Skip to main content

 2. Tap Network & internet.

-‘Provision request failed’ error message
+‘Provision request failed’

 1. Go to Settings on your card machine.